Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

       * The article mentions that the ransomware installed the cURL tool to download additional files.
 Process Hacker was also installed by the malware and could be used to dump the memory of the LSASS process.
 In the same directory with Process Hacker, the BlackCat ransomware dropped a copy of the PEView tool, which is a viewer for Portable Executable (PE) files.
 (2022-09-07)
   * **Technique: T1059.001 - Command and Scripting Interpreter: PowerShell**
     * **Reasons:**
+      * "Initial malware deployment leverages PowerShell scripts in conjunction with Cobalt Strike and disables security features within the victim’s network."
+(2023-04-11)
       * The article mentions that "UNC4466 also used the built in Set-MpPrefernce cmdlet to disable Microsoft Defender’s real-time monitoring capability" (2023-04-04)
   * **Technique: T1059.003 - Command and Scripting Interpreter: Windows Command Shell**
     * **Reasons:**
+      * "Run.bat executes a callout command to an external server using SSH – file names may change depending on the company and systems affected."
+(2023-04-11)
       * The article mentions that "The attackers used batch files to execute multiple PsExec commands to deploy payloads to the identified machines" (2022-11-09)
       * The article mentions that "Get device UUID", "Stop IIS service", "Clean shadow copies", and "List Windows event logs names and try to clear them all" (2022-11-09)
   * **Technique: T1047 - Windows Management Instrumentation**